 - Bring your breath into your lower belly and imagine your PF is like a balloon.
 You’re going to push that breath right down to the base of your PF like you’re trying to expand the balloon (almost like you’re trying to push urine out).
 Imagine your PF spreading in all directions (down to the floor, up to the sky, towards both your legs, and towards the wall in front of you).

 - Hold this full expansion of your PF for ten seconds and then relax.
 You might have to take a few breaths while holding, but I encourage you to work on your breathing so you can hold this inhale.

 - Repeat three to five repetitions of this ten second hold, three times a day.
 Eventually you’ll be able to practice this standing or even walking.

 Once you can relax your PF, you can learn to contract it explosively, for extended periods of time, and during dynamic movements – like during a grinder max deadlift or a clean you catch forward.

 - learn how to contract your PF explosively and for an extended period

 - cut back on sitting and improve your posture while seated

 - change your bracing technique when you lift

-click here to get my Pelvic Floor Guide for Women Who Lift.
-I’ll send it to you as a printable PDF you can take to the gym.
+click here to get my Women’s Training Guide.
+I’ll send it to you as a printable eBook you can take to the gym.
 When your training partners see you standing (or laying) there staring off into space and ask, “What are you doing?”
 You can hand them the guide and say, “expanding my pelvic floor like a balloon.”

 A healthier pelvic floor means you can maintain greater intra-abdominal pressure – and that means more red plates on your barbell.